As you have just completed a significant surgical procedure, success and comfort is reliant on your compliance with post-operative care instructions.

 - Take the prescribed pain medications before you feel discomfort and after light meal.
 This will usually coincide with the local anesthetic becoming diminished.

 - Restrict any strenuous activities or driving the day of surgery and no driving while taking narcotic pain relievers.
-Resume normal activity when you feel comfortable, usually after 72
+Resume normal activity when you feel comfortable, usually after 72 hours if tolerated.

 - Ice packs may be placed to the sides of your face where the oral surgery was performed, with a tea towel covering an ice pack for 20 minutes on and 20 minutes off routine.
 This is recommended for the first 48 hours.